nutrimetabolomics/metaboData/README.md

 - Each dataset is contained in a sub-folder opf the "datasets" folder named with a short-descriptive name with no spaces and no special codes.
 - Each folder contains a "description.md" document, written in markdown with information about the dataset.
-- Eventually a template will be provided to fuill the description.
+- Eventually a template will be provided to fill the description.

-As we progress adding more datasets sometime of catalog will be provided.
+As we progress adding more datasets some type of catalog will be provided.

 # Some public sources of open data